5im0n/the-last-fmylife/README.md

 ## Test

-1. First launch the server `npm start`
-2. Then to test the API server and find source code errors just run `npm test`
+To test the API server and find source code errors (with JSHint) just run `npm test`